AgonConsole8/agon-docs/docs/GPIO.md

 ## GPIO Pinouts - Agon Light 2

-Whilst the pin numbering system is different, the general layout is the same, apart form the last right hand two pins.
+Whilst the pin numbering system is different, the general layout is the same, apart from the last right hand two pins.

 ![](./images/iopinsAL2.png)

 Note that the additional UEXT connector is mounted upside down to the normal numbering scheme, with the cutout slot at the top.

+Note that although there are duplicate pins exposed on the UEXT conector as the main IO bus, they are connected to the same pins on the ez80 chip.
+They are there for convenience, but do not provide any additional hardware ports.

+It is sometimes useful to have the duplicate pins for different purposes.
+For example, connecting a Nintendo Nunchuck controller on the UEXT using Olimex's adapter board, and a joystick on the main IO bus.

 ![](./images/io_uext.png)